State of New Hampshire

 Birding New Hampshire

-New Hampshire is one of the six New England states in the northeastern corner of the US, encompassing an area of approximately 9,000 square miles, placing it as the 44th state in size.
-The state is heavily forested, with rolling hills and rugged mountains.
+New Hampshire, in the northeastern corner of the US is heavily forested, with rolling hills and rugged mountains.
 From the Atlantic seacoast to the White Mountain National Forest to the northern boreal forests, New Hampshire has many easily-accessible birding areas and a wealth of public lands.
 This diversity of habitat also provides for a great diversity of bird species.
-Approximately 390 species of birds have been recorded in New Hampshire.
+Over 400 species of birds have been recorded in the state.
+The following sections highlight the most productive birding areas in the state:

 -